-The permissions (which are managed by a component of the runtime called Code Access Security [CAS]) are set up to allow private member invocation in this case because the program runs from the local computer.
-By default, locally installed programs are part of the trusted zone and have appropriate permissions granted.
-Programs run from a remote location will need to be explicitly granted such a right.

 ***COMP: Insert “Begin 2.0” tab

 Reflection on Generic Types

 The introduction of generic types in version 2.0 of the Common Language Runtime (CLR) necessitated additional reflection features.
 Runtime reflection on generics determines whether a class or method contains a generic type and any type parameters or arguments it may include.